braintree/braintree_android/v4_MIGRATION_GUIDE.md

 </activity>
 ```

-Then when constructing your `BraintreeClient`, make sure to pass the appropriate custom url scheme for each deep link target Activity.
+Then when constructing your `BraintreeClient` make sure to pass the appropriate custom url scheme for each deep link target Activity:

 ```java
 // MyPaymentsActivity1.java